 Subsequently, a soft concave area extends upwards on the posterior face of the frontal process to form the anterior limit of the temporal fossa and backward on the medial aspect of the material process to create an incomplete lateral wall for the infra-temporal fossa.

-The temporal, zygomatic foramen, for the transmission of the nerve of the same name, perforates this surface near the base of the frontal process.
+For the transmission of the nerve of the same name, the temporal, zygomatic foramen perforates this surface near the base of the frontal process.

 The smooth and concave orbital surface forms the anterolateral part of the floor and the contiguous part of the lateral wall of the orbit, extending upwards on the medial aspect of the frontal process.

 Usually, it presents the orifices of two conduits, called zygomatic-orbital, leading to the facial zygomatic and the other to the temporal, zygomatic foramen.

 The anterosuperior orbital border is smooth and concave and forms a considerable part of the circumference of the orbital opening, below and on the lateral side.